axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 ### value

 The String-valued attribute `value` sets the selected dropdown option to the one with matching value.
-Restricted to controlled-component behaviour in React.

-### onChange

-The function-valued attribute `onChange` can be used as a callback prop for React and other frameworks.
+When reading `value`, it returns the currently selected value.

 ### native